melnik909/you-should-know-css/README.md

 * [English](https://github.com/melnik909/you-should-know-css/blob/main/en.md)

 ## About the author
 I'm a teacher who helps to learn CSS.
 I teach people with different knowledge and backgrounds.
 Students, accountants, kindergarten teachers, developers, etc were my students.
 I was able to help all of them to level up their CSS skill.
 Also, I'm the author of a few online boot camps, a speaker at conferences and meetups and a content creator.
+[You can read what my readers say](https://github.com/melnik909/melnik909/?tab=readme-ov-file#-readers-say).

 ## Copyright
 The materials herein are all Stas Melnikov.